stellar/js-soroban-client/docs/reference/examples.md

   const contract = new SorobanClient.Contract(contractId);

-  const transaction = new SorobanClient.TransactionBuilder(account, {
+  let transaction = new SorobanClient.TransactionBuilder(account, {
       fee,
       // Uncomment the following line to build transactions for the live network.
 Be
       // sure to also change the soroban-rpc hostname.